-Generally, to the extent a Participant has not requested a distribution by the time he or she reaches age 72 (or age 701⁄2 for Participants who reached age 701⁄2 before January 1, 2020), required minimum distributions will be made consistent with the terms and conditions of the Plan and the requirements of the IRC.
+Generally, to the extent a Participant has not requested a distribution by the time he or she reaches the applicable age under the IRC, required minimum distributions will be made consistent with the terms and conditions of the Plan and the requirements of the IRC.
 Immediate lump-sum distributions are made for accounts which do not exceed \$5,000, (subject to direct roll-over to an individual retirement account if greater than \$1,000 but not exceeding \$5,000, unless the Participant directs the distribution otherwise).